sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/rbac.md

 {{< /code >}}

 You can create any number of users, each with their own passwords.
-Any user account used for an agent must belong to the `system:agent` group.
+Any agent user must belong to the `system:agent` group.

 #### Assign user permissions